Leadership

 Teacher, Learning Designer, Life Long Learner

-Hailey Hamilton is thrilled to begin her second year on the 1st grade team at Campbell School of Innovation.
-Together with her colleagues she plans to provide opportunities for students to collaborate, create, grow, and become empowered through learning and design.
+Mrs. Dominguez joined Campbell School of Innovation's 1st grade team in 2019.
+Together with her colleagues she provides opportunities for students to collaborate, create, grow, and become empowered through learning and design.

-When she isn’t teaching Ms. Hamilton enjoys hiking, reading, and spending time with her family and pets.
+When she isn’t teaching Mrs. Dominguez enjoys hiking, reading, and spending time with her family and pets.

 Campbell School of Innovation Teacher Amanda Haughs is known for “thinking outside the box”.
 As a Digital Innovation ToSA (teacher on special assignment) for Campbell Union School District, she has supported teachers seeking new ways to engage all students in meaningful and authentic cross-curricular learning.